-- In a small heavy saucepan, whisk together white wine, garlic, celery seeds, allspice, salt, cloves, and nutmeg.
-Bring just to the boil, immediately remove from heat, and let sit to steep, uncovered, for 2 hours.
+- In a small, heavy saucepan, whisk together the white wine, garlic, celery seeds, allspice, salt, cloves, and nutmeg.
+Bring it just to a boil, immediately remove the pan from heat, and allow it to sit and steep uncovered for 2 hours.

-- Place the mustard seeds in a dry, heavy skillet over medium heat.
+- In the meantime, toast the mustard seeds by placing them in a dry, heavy skillet over medium heat.

 - Heat, uncovered until the seeds begin to pop.

-- Remove from heat, cover with a paper towel, and let cool, 5 to 10 minutes.
+- Remove from heat, cover with a paper towel, and let cool (about 5 to 10 minutes).

-- Place toasted mustard seeds between 2 sheets of plastic wrap.
-Crush with a rolling pin until coarsely ground.
-(You may also use a food processor, but do not over-process.)
+- Place the toasted mustard seeds between 2 sheets of plastic wrap.
+Crush with a rolling pin until they are coarsely ground.
+You may also use a food processor but do not over-process the seeds.
 Set aside.

 - Sterilize three 1-cup jars and lids by boiling for 10 full minutes, and leave them in the hot water.

-- Mix the coarse-ground toasted mustard seeds, tarragon vinegar, and malt vinegar to a paste in a large bowl.
+- In a large bowl, mix the coarse-ground, toasted mustard seeds, tarragon vinegar, and malt vinegar to a paste.

-- Reheat wine and spice mixture over high heat to a boil.
-Strain through cheesecloth or a very fine strainer into the bowl with the mustard.
+- Reheat wine and spice mixture over high heat until it reaches a boil.
+Strain through cheesecloth or a fine mesh strainer into the bowl with the mustard.
 Whisk until well-combined.

 - Pour into hot, sterilized jars, leaving 1/8-inch headspace, and seal with lids.